How do you know if the idea you have is strong enough to support a full-length novel?

 For most of us, there's nothing worse than the thought of wasting a bunch time and energy on a story that's going nowhere.

-But the truth is that not every idea is worth developing into a full-length work of fiction.
-Luckily, there IS a way to "test" out a story idea before writing the first draft.
+But luckily, there IS a way to "test" out a story idea before writing the first draft.
 And in today's post, I've got two different exercises that will help do just that.

 So, get out your notebook and let's dive in!